Writing Good Commit Messages

 Refactored token validation logic to correctly handle expiration checks.

-Previously, expired tokens were not invalidated immediately.
+Previously, expired tokens were not invalidated immediately.✅ Improving performance:

 perf(database): optimize query for fetching user data